Specialist training to maximise your investment in Pulsonix.

 |SCM/PCB Getting Started||

 A one-day design foundation course.
-Taking you through the process of getting started, this will save you many hours of time up-front.
+Taking you through the process of getting started with Pulsonix, this will save you many hours of time up-front.
 Learn the tips and tricks from experts!
 Essential starting point if self-guided learning is not for you.

 This 3-day course runs through the full process, Schematic to PCB and manufacturing.
 It covers Technology files, design set-up and use, library tools and creation, and outputs to Gerber/Excellon/ODB++/PDF for manufacturing.
 Led by one of our product/industry experts, this course is valuable not just for learning Pulsonix but also to guide your design processes.

 For one-to-one tuition, we will contact you to check which facets of Pulsonix you wish to cover in detail.
 The emphasis on those areas can then be adjusted to take your preferences into account.